christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 The [Command System](https://www.monodevelop.com/developers/articles/the-command-system/) provides ways to control the availability, visibility and handling of commands depending on context.

 Commands can be bound to keyboard shortcuts and can be inserted into menus.
-We’re going to insert the `InsertText` command into the main **Edit** menu with another extension.
+In this exaple, we are going to insert the `InsertText` command into the main **Edit** menu with another extension.

 ### Step 4 - Implement the CommandHandler